^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Kapsiol shows keratolytic, irritating and softening activity, which helps hair growth and improves their nutrition.
+Capsiol exhibits keratolytic, irritant and softening activity, which helps hair growth and improves its nutrition.

 It is used for alopecia - for its treatment or prevention.
-In addition, it can be used to eliminate or prevent dandruff.
+In addition, it can be used to eliminate or prevent the appearance of dandruff.

 Release form

-The release of the drug is made in the form of a solution on alcohol, used for external processing, in bottles with a capacity of 0.1 liters.
+The drug is released in the form of an alcohol solution used for external treatment, in 0.1 l bottles.

 Pharmacodynamics

-The influence of the drug is provided by the activity of the elements contained in its composition.
+The effect of a medicinal product is ensured by the activity of the elements contained in its composition.

 Salicylic acid has a powerful disinfecting effect.
-In combination with the softening effect of castor oil, this allows you to quickly remove dandruff from the skin on the head.
+In combination with the softening effect of castor oil, this allows you to quickly eliminate dandruff from the scalp.

-Pepper tincture penetrates into the hair follicle, providing an irritating effect, which leads to the stimulation of hair growth.
+Pepper tincture penetrates into the hair follicles, producing an irritating effect, which leads to stimulation of hair growth.

 Dosing and administration

-The medicinal substance must be rubbed into the skin on the head, approximately 60 minutes before washing the hair.
-This procedure should be performed 1 time per week.
+The medicinal substance should be rubbed into the scalp approximately 60 minutes before washing the hair.
+This procedure should be performed once a week.

-Therapy often lasts 1-2 months.
-If necessary, a repeated treatment cycle can be carried out - after a 3-4 week break.
+The therapy often lasts 1-2 months.
+If necessary, a repeat treatment cycle can be carried out - after a 3-4 week break.

-The drug is not prescribed to pregnant and lactating women.
+The medication is not prescribed to pregnant and breastfeeding women.

 Contraindications